MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

       Eulerian meridional overturning circulation (shaded) averaged over simulation year 30.
 Left plot is from non-GM run, right using GM.
 Contour interval is 0.5 Sv.

-When using :filelink:`pkg/gmredi`, it is often desirable to diagnose an eddy bolus velocity, or a bolus transport, in order to compute the "residual circulation", the Lagrangian transport in the ocean (i.e., which effects tracer transport; see, for example, Wolfe 2014 OM).
+When using :filelink:`pkg/gmredi`, it is often desirable to diagnose an eddy bolus velocity, or a bolus transport, in order to compute the *residual circulation* (Ferrari 2003 :cite:`ferrari:03`), the Lagrangian transport in the ocean (i.e., which effects tracer transport; see, for example, Wolfe 2014 :cite:`wolfe:14`).
-Unfortunately the bolus velocity is not available to output directly from MITgcm, but must be computed from other GM diagnostics, which differ if the :ref:`skew-flux <sub_gmredi_skewflux>` or :ref:`bolus/advective <GM_bolus_desc>` form of GM is selected.
+Unfortunately the bolus velocity is not directly available from MITgcm, but must be computed from other GM diagnostics, which differ if the :ref:`skew flux <sub_gmredi_skewflux>` or :ref:`bolus/advective <GM_bolus_desc>` form of GM is selected.
-Here we choose the later form in :filelink:`data.gmredi <verification/tutorial_reentrant_channel/input.GM/data.gmredi>` (``GM_AdvForm =.TRUE.``), for which a bolus streamfunction diagnostic is available from which the bolus velocity is readily computed (see analysis.m file; obtaining the bolus velocity, for reasons of gridding, is a bit more straightforward using the advective form).
-In :numref:`channel_MOC_EULpBOL` we've added the bolus velocity to the Eulerian velocity.
-We see that the meridional overturning cell has weakened in magnitude, particularly in the northern half of the domain.
-The eddy parameterization will function to flatten sloping isopycnals as seen in :numref:`channel_zm_temp_ml`, creating a bolus overturning circulation in the opposite sense to the Deacon Cell.
+Here we choose the later form in :filelink:`data.gmredi <verification/tutorial_reentrant_channel/input.GM/data.gmredi>` (``GM_AdvForm =.TRUE.``), for which a bolus streamfunction diagnostic is available, thus the bolus velocity can be readily computed (see analysis.m file; obtaining the bolus velocity, for reasons of gridding, is a bit more straightforward using the advective form).
+In :numref:`channel_MOC_EULpBOL` we've computed and added the bolus velocity to the Eulerian velocity.
+We see that the upper meridional overturning cell has weakened in magnitude, particularly in the northern half of the domain.
+The eddy parameterization will attempt to flatten sloping isopycnals seen in :numref:`channel_zm_temp_ml`, creating a bolus overturning circulation in the opposite sense to the Deacon Cell.
 The magnitude of the GM thickness diffusion effectively controls the strength of the eddy transport; here we observed only partial cancellation of the Deacon Cell shown in :numref:`channel_MOC_eul`.
-This observation of near-cancellation of the SO Deacon Cell in global general circulation models, specifically using the GM parameterization, was first reported in Danabasoglu et al. 1994 (Science).
+In global ocean general circulation models, an observation of near-cancellation in the Southern Ocean Deacon Cell when the GM parameterization was used was first reported in Danabasoglu et al. (1994) :cite:`danabasoglu:94`.

   .. figure:: figs/MOC_EULpBOL.png
       :width: 50%